jamestomasino/labs.tomasino.org/content/post/disqus-in-amp.md

 ## UPDATE 2016-09-18

-Thanks to the fantastic [Dan Goldin][] I was able to remove the entire generation of amp comment iFrame pages and instead point to a single dynamic [page on an s3 bucket][].
+Thanks to the fantastic [Dan Goldin][] I was able to remove the entire generation of amp comment iFrame pages and instead point to a single dynamic page on an s3 bucket.
 Currently I'm "borrowing" his page, but I'll likely dupe it to my own s3 instance in the near future and see if I can improve it even more.
 It's my turn after all, right Dan?

 Due to an unforeseen string replacement snafu in the old method, the Disqus identifier for this page and only this page was screwed up.
 I'm attempting to migrate the comments over to this correct URL, but in the meantime comment history may be missing.
 I'm going to lock comments below until I can get it sorted out.